azeezs2012/sales-force/docs/CreateModelWithCRUD.md

 ### 1. Define the Model
 - Create a new model file in the `app/Models/TenantModels` directory.
 - Use the `HasFactory` and `SoftDeletes` traits if needed.
-- Define the `$fillable` array with the attributes that are mass assignable.
+- Define the `$fillable` array with the attributes that are mass assignable, including 'approved' if applicable.
-- Define relationships with other models if necessary, including parent-child relationships if applicable.
+- Define relationships with other models if necessary, including parent-child relationships if applicable, and approver relationships.

 ### 2. Create the Migration
 - Create a new migration file in the `database/migrations/tenant` directory.
-- Define the table structure using the `Schema::create` method, including a `parent` column if needed.
-- Include necessary fields and foreign key constraints.
+- Define the table structure using the `Schema::create` method, including a `parent` column if needed, and an `approved` column with a foreign key for `approved_by` if applicable.

 ### 3. Create the Controller
 - Create a new controller in the `app/Http/Controllers/TenantControllers` directory.
 - Implement CRUD methods (`index`, `store`, `show`, `update`, `destroy`).
 - Use a validator to ensure data integrity.
-- Handle parent-child relationships, ensuring valid hierarchy if applicable.
+- Handle parent-child relationships, ensuring valid hierarchy if applicable, and manage approval status.

 ### 4. Create the Validator
 - Create a new validator class in the `app/Validators` directory.
-- Define validation rules for the model's attributes.
+- Define validation rules for the model's attributes, including 'approved' if applicable.
-- Use the `Validator::make` method to validate data.

 ### 5. Define API Routes
 - Add API routes in the `routes/tenant.php` file.